abhay-0912/Case-Study-Report/README.md

 Impact assessment on cybersecurity, law enforcement, and threat landscape.

-Real-world insights into decentralization, anonymity, and automation of cybercrime ecosystems.
+Real-world insights into decentralisation, anonymity, and automation of cybercrime ecosystems.

 Contents of Repository
 Case Study Report